Donald Trump faces nation as US strains under shutdown

-Donald Trump will give an unprecedented, prime-time address to the nation across all major networks in just hours, with his Democrat rivals giving a televised rebuttal immediately afterwards.
+Donald Trump was to give an unprecedented, prime-time address to the nation across all major networks, with his Democrat rivals giving a televised rebuttal immediately afterwards.

-The United States President is expected to tell the nation there is a "humanitarian and security crisis" at the Mexican border in his first TV broadcast from the Oval Office, scheduled for 9pm Eastern Time (3pm NZST).
+The United States President was expected to tell the nation there is a "humanitarian and security crisis" at the Mexican border in his first TV broadcast from the Oval Office, scheduled for 3pm NZST.

 He was even considering declaring a national emergency over his demand that $US5.7 billion (NZ$8.5 billion) for a border wall be included in funding bills that would allow the US government to reopen after 18 days of shutdown.